;

 Anthropology students who participate in EAP can petition up to two upper-division anthropology courses taken abroad to count toward the anthropology major or minor requirements.
 When approved, these courses count toward major/minor requirements as upper-division electives.

 The Anthropology Department does not pre-approve EAP courses to count toward the major/minor requirements.
-Students must petition for EAP courses to count toward requirements after returning from abroad by completing the Coursework Petition Form.
+Students must petition for EAP courses to count toward requirements after returning from abroad by completing the Coursework Petition Form found on the department web site.
 It is very important that students save all of their EAP coursework as it may be needed for the course petition.
 Syllabi that are submitted for course petitions must include detailed information about the course—brief descriptions of courses and syllabi written in languages other than English will not be accepted.
 It is the student’s responsibility to ask for a more detailed course description if the EAP instructor does not provide it.

 Only anthropology courses taken through EAP are normally eligible to count toward anthropology major/minor requirements; however, if a university abroad does not have an anthropology department, other related courses may be considered.